Reducing Leximin Fairness to Utilitarian Optimization: Model and Definitions

 The setting postulates a set of $n$ agents $N = \{1,\ldots,n\}$, and a set of deterministic options $\worldStates$ --- this set represents the possible deterministic allocations - in the fair division setting, or the possible budget allocations - in a budgeting application.
 For simplicity from now on, we refer to $\worldStates$ as \emph{states} and number them $\worldStates = \{s_1, \ldots, s_{|S|}\}$.

 We seek solutions that are \emph{distributions} over states.
 Formally, an \emph{\dist} is a probability distribution over the set $\worldStates$, and $X$ is the set of all such distributions:

 Importantly, we allow the number of states, $|S|$, to be exponential in $n$.
 This implies that even describing a solution requires exponential time.
-However, our algorithms will return \emph{sparse solutions} -- that is, the number of states with positive probability will be polynomial in $n$.
-These solutions can be efficiently described in polynomial time -- as a list of states with positive probability, along with their corresponding probabilities.
+To address this, we follow \citet{kawase_max-min_2020} and assume that solutions are represented in \emph{sparse form} — a list of indices of entries with positive values, together with their corresponding values.
+We will see that our algorithms return \emph{sparse solutions} — that is, the number of states with positive probability will be polynomial in $n$.
+These solutions can be efficiently described in polynomial time in their sparse form.

 \begin{definition}[A Poly-sparse Vector] A vector, $\mathbf{v} \in \mathbb{R}^{m}_{\geq 0}$ for some $m \in \mathbb{N}$, is a \emph{poly-sparse} if no more than polynomial number (in $n$) of its entries are non-zero. \end{definition}